fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Wrapping Up.md

 **Burn-out**
 “The basic issue in developer burn-out is that the individual’s passion, essential to producing great software, has been consumed or has become misdirected or is otherwise unavailable.
 The role of passion in software development can’t be overstated...
 When the passion burns out, the compulsive interest in pouring oneself into an invisible yet coherent and dynamic stream of bits goes with it.”

+### Conclusion of some kind?

+Reality mostly matters less than how people perceive it.
+People are emotional.
+People are largely irrational.
+But these things aren't necessarily negative things.
+These are real facets to humanity.
+Engineers who balk at these facets of life are missing the big picture.

+Creators of any field can ignore the humanity of others, but at the end of the day, when we're creating something meant to be used and consumed by others, we need to relinquish control of that thing, and consider the emotions, reality, and humanity of the people interacting with it.

+This all goes without saying in my opinion, but a lot of people really do miss out on this, or they get so narrowed in they forget.
+Nothing about what Alexander set out to accomplish is exactly profound, but more of a reminder of things that we each already know.
+You know this stuff, you just have to remember it.